Zetta Elliott: Writing

 Her poetry collection Say Her Name (Poems to Empower) was published by Little, Brown Books for Young Readers in 2020.
 The collection includes 49 poems, four of which are tributes to other authors: Lucille Clifton, Audre Lorde, Nikki Giovanni, and Phillis Wheatley.
 The cover and illustrations are by Loveis Wise.
 A second collection, called American Phoenix, was published independently later the same year, containing 40 poems.

+In 2020, Elliott published a children's picture book about police brutality and the Black Lives Matter protests, titled A Place Inside of Me: A Poem to Heal the Heart which (with illustrator Noa Denmon) won a 2021 Caldecott Honor.
+The story focuses on a young Black boy's experience of a Black woman's killing by police officers in his town.
+In 2021, the book was challenged by a parent in a Cold Harbor, Virginia school, with a county supervisor calling the book "garbage" and another characterizing it as political and offensive.
+After a review, the school board vote to keep the book in its collection.
+Elliott described the effort as part of wider attempt by conservatives to censor perspectives of marginalized groups.